 Professors and academic/administrative staff can receive support in improving their writing skills using their own texts as a teaching tool.

 We offer a variety of Coaching Seminars, ranging from daily professional English to English for negotiations and meetings to English for academic writing.
-The courses are free of charge and open to TUM academic and administrative staff and doctoral candidates.
+The courses are free of charge and open to TUM academic staff and doctoral candidates.
 If you have a suggestion for a seminar, please let us know!

 Here are some useful links for members of the TUM staff: